sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   it reads value from properties
 - Naming convention of the welcome.message
 - How many instances of welcomecontroller get created?
-- Can you set the environment variable again after the application is rest
+- Can you set the environment variable again after the application is reset

 - cf ssh
   - see the number of processes (compared to normal linux processes)